-d'urgence" in the first sentence of that rule were replaced by the words "caractère d'importance et d'urgence".
+29. At the same session, the General Assembly, at the 1629th plenary meeting on 13 December 1967, took note of a correction to the French version of rule 15^{23} whereby the words "caractère d'importance ou d'urgence" in the first sentence of that rule were replaced by the words "caractère d'importance et d'urgence".

-- 26. At its twenty-third session, the General Assembly, by resolution 2390 (XXIII) of 25 November 1968, decided to increase the membership of the Committee on Contributions from 10 to 12 and adopted a consequential amendment to rule 159.
-22 - 27.
-At the same session, the General Assembly, by resolution 2479 (XXIII) of 21 December 1968, decided to include Russian among its working languages and to amend accordingly rule 51. - 28.
-At its twenty-fourth session, the General Assembly, by resolution 2553 (XXIV) of 12 December 1969, adopted amendments to rules 52, 53 and 5523 consequent upon the amendment to rule 51 adopted at the twenty-third session. - 29.
-At its twenty-fifth session, the General Assembly, by resolution 2632 (XXV) of 9 November 1970, established the Special Committee on the Rationalization of the Procedures and Organization of the General Assembly, consisting of 31 Member States. - 30.
-At its twenty-sixth session, the General Assembly considered the report of the Special Committee on the Rationalization of the Procedures and Organization of the General Assembly24 and, by resolution 2837 (XXVI) of 17 December 1971, decided: - (a) To amend rule 60^{25} to reflect the practice of the Assembly and its committees regarding the records and sound recordings of meetings; - (b) To amend rules 69 and 110^{26} to authorize the presiding officer to declare a meeting open and permit the debate to proceed when at least one third of the members of the Assembly or one quarter of the members of a committee are present; - (c) To amend rules 74 and 115^{27} to permit no more than two representatives to speak in favour, and two against, a proposal to limit the time to be allowed to each speaker or the number of times each representative may speak on any question;
+23 A/BUR/169.

+30. At its twenty-third session, the General Assembly considered the report of the Fifth Committee (A/7349) and, by resolution 2390 (XXIII) of 25 November 1968, decided to increase the membership of the Committee on Contributions from 10 to 12 and to amend rule $159.^{24}$

+31. At the same session, the General Assembly considered the report of the Fifth Committee (A/7472) and, by resolution 2479 (XXIII) of 21 December 1968, decided to include Russian among its working languages and to amend accordingly rule 51.

+32. At its twenty-fourth session, the General Assembly considered the report of the Sixth Committee (A/7846) and, by resolution 2553 (XXIV) of 12 December 1969, decided to amend rules 52, 53 and 55^{25} as a consequence of the amendment to rule 51 adopted at the twenty-third session.

+33. At its twenty-fifth session, the General Assembly considered a draft resolution proposed by Afghanistan, Argentina, Austria, Barbados, Belgium, Brazil, Burundi, Cameroon, Canada, Chile, Colombia, Denmark, Finland, Greece, Guyana, India, Ireland, Italy, Japan, Lebanon, Liberia, Malaysia, the Netherlands, New Zealand, Pakistan, the Philippines, Singapore, Sweden, Tunisia, Venezuela, Yugoslavia and Zambia (A/L.601/Rev.2 and A/L.601/Rev.2/Add.1) and, by resolution 2632 (XXV) of 9 November 1970, established the Special Committee on the Rationalization of the Procedures and Organization of the General Assembly, consisting of 31 Member States.

+34. At its twenty-sixth session, the General Assembly considered the report of the Special Committee on the Rationalization of the Procedures and Organization of the General Assembly26 together with the report of the Sixth Committee (A/8572) and, by resolution 2837 (XXVI) of 17 December 1971, decided:

+(a) To amend rule 39 concerning the replacement of Vice-Presidents and Chairs of the Main Committees;

+(b) To amend rule 60^{27} to reflect the practice of the Assembly and its committees regarding the records and sound recordings of meetings;

-24 Official Records of the General Assembly, Twenty-sixth Session, Supplement No. 26 (A/8426).
+26 Official Records of the General Assembly, Twenty-sixth Session, Supplement No. 26 (A/8426).